-Careers in speech-language pathology and audiology are in high demand, rated by the U.S. Department of Labor as those with a bright outlook.
+Careers in speech-language pathology and audiology are in high demand, rated by the U.S. Department of Labor as having a bright outlook.
 After completing the minor, you may apply to the speech-language pathology assistant certificate program and complete most of the required coursework for graduate programs in the field.

 The undergraduate minor in speech and hearing science is an academic program with emphasis on normal aspects of speech, language and hearing.
 The focus is on how motor, cognitive and sensory systems interact with and influence hearing, speech and language in children and adults.